K-theory of cluster C*-algebras: Preliminaries

 \section{Preliminaries}

-This section is a brief review of the $C^*$-algebras, $AF$-algebras and cluster $C^*$-algebras.
+This section is a brief review of the $AF$-algebras, cluster $C^*$-algebras and Mundici dimension groups.
 For a general review of $C^*$-algebras we refer the reader to [Murphy 1990] \cite{M}.
 The $AF$-algebras were introduced in [Bratteli 1972] \cite{Bra1}.
 The general $K$-theory of $C^*$-algebras is covered in [R\o rdam, Larsen \& Laustsen 2000] \cite{RLL} and $K$-theory of the $AF$-algebras in [Effros 1981] \cite{E}.
 Cluster $C^*$-algebras were the subject of \cite{Nik1}.
+Mundici dimension groups were introduced by [Mundici 1988] \cite{Mun1}.